edesz/edesz/README.md

 ### Hi there 👋

 Welcome to my repo!
-I primarily write code using Python.
+I primarily write code using Python, and just enough HTML.

 <div align="center">
 <a href="https://github.com/edesz">